 Before hastily proceeding to bankruptcy, it is important to consider your options.
-Working with a Clearwater debt attorney—like those at Ziegler Law Office—can oftentimes produce debt management solutions that have a minimal amount of risk, cost and credit impact.
+Working with a Clearwater debt attorney— like those at Ziegler Diamond Law: Debt Fighters —can oftentimes produce debt management solutions that have a minimal amount of risk, cost, and credit impact.

 If you are interested in learning more about bankruptcy alternatives, fill out the form to the right.
-We’ll meet with you one-on-one to review your situation and suggest a tailored debt management solution that is just right for your circumstances.
+We’ll schedule a consultation to review your situation and suggest a tailored debt management solution that is just right for your circumstances.

 What’s Holding You Back?

 If you’re in the midst of financial distress, it probably seems counterintuitive to spend even more money.
-You might realize it is advantageous to have someone looking out for your interests, someone who understands your legal options, but your finances are stretched thin as it is.
+You might realize that it is advantageous to have someone looking out for your interests and understands your legal options, but your finances are stretched thin as it is.

-Fortunately, the Law Office of Michael A. Ziegler, P.L. can help.
-I provide affordable services and am determined to help lead you back to financial stability.
+Fortunately, Ziegler Diamond Law: Debt Fighters can help.
+We provide affordable services and are determined to help lead you back to financial stability.

 A $125 Gift, Free for the Taking!

-I encourage you to sign up for a free Financial Recovery Strategy Session.
-Valued at $125, this free half hour session will allow me to review your current situation, assess the risks you face (wage garnishment, seized property, etc.) and help you devise a plan to move forward.
+We encourage you to sign up for a free Financial Recovery Strategy Session.
+Valued at $125, this free half hour session will allow us to review your current situation, assess the risks you face (wage garnishment, seized property, etc.), and help you devise a plan to move forward.

 Fill out the form to the right or call (727) 538-4188 to schedule your free consultation.
 This no-risk, no-obligation meeting is the first step toward an effective debt resolution.

 Your creditors will have legal representation.
 Will you?
-Take the necessary steps to protect your legal rights, your property, and your financial credibility by contacting Michael A. Ziegler, P.L. today.
+Take the necessary steps to protect your legal rights, your property, and your financial credibility by contacting Ziegler Diamond Law: Debt Fighters today.